Professorial Staff - Sackbut

 It was during this time that the growth of the Period Instrument movement was having a positive impact on the music business and Sue was increasingly offered the opportunity to be part of this exciting new development.
 For this reason, she moved back to London as a freelance player where she became principal of the newly–formed London Classical Players, The Orchestra of the Eighteenth Century, Sixteen Choir and Orchestra, Academy Of Ancient Music and the Gabrieli Consort.
 She was a member of the English Baroque Soloists and Orchestre Révolutionnaire et Romantique for twenty-two years under the directorship of Sir John Eliot Gardiner.

-She is currently professor of trombone and sackbut at the Royal Northern College of Music, CEMPR at the University of Birmingham, and Birmingham Conservatoire.
-She has also given masterclasses at the Royal College of Music, Trinity College of Music London, Mannes College of Music New York and Boston Early Brass symposium in America.
+She is currently professor of trombone and sackbut at the Royal Northern College of Music, the Centre for Early Music Performance and Research (CEMPR) at the University of Birmingham, and Birmingham Conservatoire.
+She has also given masterclasses at the Royal College of Music, Trinity College of Music London, Mannes College of Music New York and Boston Early Brass symposium in the USA.

 She was also awarded a Hon LRAM for her teaching work at the Royal Academy of Music in 2002.